Andrey-Prikupets/RC/R9M_Relay/readme.md

 # PPM-PXX R9M Relay

 RC Relay takes signal from PPM receiver and sends it to FrSky R9M module.
+The project was inspired by [PPMtoPXXArduino](https://github.com/MichaelCWarren/PPMtoPXXArduino) project from where I borrowed most of CPPM and PXX handling code.

 ## Features